dexie/dexie-website/cloud/pricing.md

 ### Production

-This edition is hosted and starts with USD \$10 per month for serving 100 users.
-Additional users: USD $10/month per 100 users.
+This edition is hosted and starts with USD \$20 per month for serving up to 100 users.
+Additional users: USD $3 / month per 100 users.
+You get an email when you only have 20 users remaining so you may add a new 100-user pack before limit is reached.

 <a class='btn btn-success' href='/cloud/purchase/production' role='button'>Get it now &raquo;</a>